lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 As a Buddhist monk, I’m surrounded by nice people who like to imagine that other people are nice too.
 It’s a comforting thought.
 I like being around people like that.

 But I don’t believe them.
 I don’t trust comforting thoughts.
-I see evil all around, rising like the tide, like the warming oceans.
+I see evil all around, rising like the tide, rising like the warming oceans.
 I fear it.
 It harrows my soul.
-And I don’t know what to do, except bear witness with my words.
+I don’t have answers or solutions.
+All I can do is bear witness with my words.

 I’ve come across the writings of Sarah Kendzior.
 She’s the Cassandra of Calamity, a writer whose every sentence slices and dices to get at the truth.
 At first I thought she was, well, a bit much.
 Too dark.
 Then over time I began to realize that pretty much everything she had predicted was coming true.